 A Brown Pelican displaying breeding colours while in flight over the ocean waters of Los Ayala beach in Nayarit, Mexico.
 While Brown Pelicans are somewhat awkward and homely in appearance when seen on land; they are magnificent birds in flight.
 A plain and somewhat comical bird is transformed, suddenly elegant in appearance.
 Their immense Pterodactyl-like wings span two and a half meters and bring to mind dinosaurs.
 And indeed, birds with throat pouches such as pelicans are descendants of dinosaurs.

-For those interested in the technical details, I captured this image with a Nikon D7100 at focal length of 300mm, aperture of 8, shutter speed of 1/2000 second, and an ISO of 900.
-It also entailed waiting patiently for a pelican to take off in flight in front of a crashing wave, all the while avoiding getting myself and more importantly my camera wet!
+For those interested in the technical details I captured this image with a Nikon D7100 at a focal length of 185 mm, an aperture of F8, shutter speed 1/1600, and an ISO of 800.

 A Humpback Whale breaching in the Salish Sea, Vancouver Island, B.C..